allenai/HyBayes/docs/MANUAL.md

 Notice that different chains for each parameter as converged to one distribution.

 ## Adding a new Model
-To add a new model, you need to add a file in the director models.
-See similar implimentations in that file.
+Currently, adding a new model is only possible if you clone this repository.
+You need to add a file in the `models` directory.
+See similar implimentations in that directory.

 ### Bayes Factor (BF) Analysis
 Also known as Bayesian hypothesis testing.